 Mysti Babineau serves as MN350’s Climate Justice Organizer, leading the Climate Majority Project and coordinating the work of the Policy Action Team.
 As an enrolled member of the Red Lake Nation, Mysti was inspired by the events at Standing Rock and has since volunteered her time to support indigenous-led resistance to the Enbridge Line 3 tar sands pipeline.
-In addition to her work at MN350 she serves as Honor the Earth’s legislative liaison to the Indigenous and People of Color Caucus in the Minnesota State Legislature.
 She is eager to help MN350 build its political power and build an inclusive climate movement with the leadership of people of color, immigrants and indigenous people.

 Nancy Beaulieu decided to set aside her LPN licensing and dedicate herself fully to the environment after visiting Standing Rock.
 Her experience working in retail & sales management, metalsmithing, and carpentry make Nancy a good fit as a community organizer in Northern Minnesota.
 Nancy’s an enrolled member of the Leech Lake reservation who lives just east of Bemidji.
 In her spare time, Nancy enjoys living simply, gardening, ice-fishing, crafting and spending time with her family.